XingxinHE/Hex/pages/function pointer.md

 ---
-aliases: [pointer to function, subroutine pointer, procedure pointer]
+aliases: [pointer to function, subroutine pointer, procedure pointer, function pointer data type]
 ---
 # 📝Definition
 Function pointer is a data type whose value points to particular function.
 The [[Signature]] of function must match the declaration of the function pointer.